suprlux09/f2bmb/README.md

 - `RECEIVER_PATH`: Full path of the log file on the receiver when sending log files via scp
 - `RECEIVER_PORT`: Port number used to send log files to the receiver via scp
 #### Execution
+1. Install inotify-tools, sshpass by `sudo apt install inotify-tools && sudo apt install sshpass`
-1. Navigate to the project directory
+2. Navigate to the project directory
-2. Create the `.env` file
+3. Create the `.env` file
-3. Execute the script using `sudo nohup ./script &` or similar
+4. Execute the script using `sudo nohup ./script &` (You don't need `sudo` permission if fail2ban log file doesn't require it)
 ### Receiver
 - Device that receives detection logs sent by nodes
 - Currently, only one device is set up to receive logs